-A warehouse facility recently upgraded its lighting.
+A warehouse facility recently upgraded its lighting (click here to see what they upgrade with).
 Before the lighting improvement project it was illuminated by low CRI HPS lamps which were replaced with higher CRI lights.
 The luminous intensity before the retrofit was 35 foot candles which fell to only 25 foot candles after the retrofit project!
 A reduction of 28% in light intensity.
 Yet most users of the facility rated the new lights as being significantly brighter than the older lamps.

 - This defies common sense and begs that a few questions should be answered.
 Why is it called a lighting upgrade project when the light intensity is actually falling?

 - Why would a company pay to reduce the light intensity in its facilities where security and safety are very important?

 - How can a setting that has lower light intensity appear brighter?

 The answers stem from the term ‘Pupil Lumens’.

 Before delving further it will help to clarify a few concepts